 2012: Once again, Rady Children’s is ranked in all 10 pediatric specialties surveyed by U.S. News & World Report.
 360 Sports Medicine and the Rady Children’s NICU at Rancho Springs open, and Child and Adolescent Psychiatry Services (CAPS) moves to Rady Children’s.

 2013: For the third consecutive year, Rady Children’s is ranked in all 10 pediatric specialties surveyed by U.S. News & World Report.
-The Cardiovascular Intensive Care Unit, now called the Acute Cardiac Unit, opens.
+The Acute Cardiac Unit opens.
 Surgeons perform a groundbreaking procedure for scoliosis, for which Rady Children’s garners national media coverage.

 2014: The Hospital expands to 520 beds.
 Kathleen Sellick, only the third CEO in the history of Rady Children’s, retires.
 For the fourth consecutive year, Rady Children’s ranks in all 10 specialties surveyed by U.S. News & World Report.
 And for the first time, every ranked specialty was listed among the top 30 programs in the nation.
 Rady Children’s establishes the Rady Pediatric Genomics and Systems Medicine Institute at Rady Children’s.